If you had a wilting, withering plant left alone, inside, with dim light, re-circulated air, and depleted soil- how would you bring it back to life?

 We wish we could look and feel vibrant, sleep better, and have more energy- but we just don’t know how to make this happen.
 As a culture, we have lost ourselves in a sea of opinions, mixed messages, and dogma.
 And in doing so, we have lost track of our own internal guidance system that can lead us back to health.

 We have bought into the allure of pharmaceutical culture, enormous pressure, toxins in our food, life lived indoors, and excessive sugar and caffeine to carry us through the day.
-And this simply does not work as evidenced by the skyrocketing rates of autism, depression, cancer, and other chronic, debilitating diseases.
+And this simply does not work as evidenced by the skyrocketing rates of autism, depression, cancer, autoimmune disorders and other chronic, debilitating diseases.

 Here, we find ourselves in our very own “evolutionary mismatch.”